Public libraries empower us all. Here are just a few of the amazing ways your library card gives you more opportunities to learn and grow.

 If you’re raising kids

 Play and learn.
 Check out one of our Discovery Kits, full of activities that will have you exploring nature, making art and music, coding, and more.
-And borrow one of our American Girl Dolls, which come with their own books and accessories (and no expensive price tag).
+And borrow one of our American Girl Dolls, which come with their own books and accessories.

 If you’re anywhere, anytime